The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

 \subsection{The Anderson-Darling, Anderson, and Chow tests}

-{\bf We also test if the functional relationship is valid with the Anderson Darling test by checking if $L_{a,opt}$ is drawn by the same population of the $L_{opt,theor}$ distribution determined by the plane.
-In 3D, if we consider the W07 function and the BPL for both the corrected and uncorrected correlation, we find that for both functions, the null hypothesis is heavily favored with p > 0.25 for both the uncorrected and corrected correlations.
-In two dimensions, we find that the uncorrected correlation in the BPL fitting again favors the null hypothesis at $p > 0.25$.
-In contrast, the corrected correlation accepts the null hypothesis at 15\%.
-When we apply the test with the W07 function, we obtain that the null hypothesis is favored at the 13\% level for the uncorrected sample and 16\% for the corrected one.}
+We also test if the functional relationship is valid with the Anderson-Darling test by checking the null hypothesis that $L_{a,opt}$ is drawn by the same population as $L_{opt,theor}$ distribution as determined by the 2D and 3D correlations of each total sample.
+In 3D, if we consider the W07 function and the BPL functions for both the corrected and uncorrected correlation, we find that for all functions, the null hypothesis is heavily favored with $p \geq 0.25$ for both the uncorrected and corrected correlations.

+In 2D correlations, we find that the uncorrected correlation in the simple BPL fitting again favors the null hypothesis at $p = 0.25$.
+In contrast, the corrected correlation accepts the null hypothesis at 12$\%$.
+The smoothly BPL fitting favors the null hypothesis at 25\% for both the corrected and uncorrected correlation.
+When we apply the test W07 function, we obtain that the null hypothesis is favored at the 9\% level for the uncorrected sample and the corrected one.

-We also applied the Anderson test for normality (or Gaussianity)\footnote{The Anderson-Darling and Anderson tests have been performed with \texttt{scipy}.} of residuals applied to the ($L_{opt,observed}$ - $L_{opt,theor}$). {\bf For both the corrected and uncorrected 3D correlation, fitted with the W07 function, the null hypothesis (that the distribution is drawn from a Gaussian) is accepted at $p > 15\%$.
-For the BPL, the null hypothesis is accepted with $p > 0.05$ for the uncorrected 3D correlation, and with $p > 10\%$ for the 3D corrected correlation.
-For the 2D correlations, all correlations (both corrected and uncorrected for W07 and BPL) are accepted at the $p > 15\%$ level.
-Thus, we can safely state that the 2D and 3D correlations in all cases do fulfill both the test of Gaussianity and the Anderson-Darling test for verifying the true nature of the correlation.}
+We also applied the Anderson test for normality (or Gaussianity)\footnote{The Anderson-Darling and Anderson tests have been performed with the \texttt{scipy} Python package.} of best-fit residuals ($L_{opt,observed}- L_{opt,theor}$).
+For both the corrected and uncorrected 3D correlation in all models,and regardless of the fitting procedure, the null hypothesis (that the distribution is drawn from a Gaussian) is accepted at $p > 15\%$, with the exception of the corrected W07 sample, which is still accepted at a $p$-value of $0.12$.
+For the 2D correlations, both the smoothly and simple BPL, as well as the corrected W07 correlation are accepted at the $p > 15\%$ level.
+The uncorrected W07 fitting is accepted at the $p > 10\%$ level.
+Thus, we can safely state that in all cases, the 2D and 3D correlations do fulfill both the test of Gaussianity and the Anderson-Darling test for verifying the true nature of the correlation.